muggy8/improbable/from-me-to-me/Inesqadm.md

 The person standing before me was a female Warecat.

-She had long shiny silver white hair that mostly cover her left eye and cat like ears on top of her head.
+She had long shiny silver white hair that mostly cover her left eye.

+Her cat like ears on top of her head where fully exposed and didn't seem to blend into her hair unlike Phanna's fox like ears.

 She was wearing light armor like the set I normally would be wearing had I still been living with the elves but instead of just leather, her armor was plated with bones and seems to fit her very well.